 There are several domestic cat breeds that feature the larger specimens of the cat world.
 Large domestic cats are typically characterized by a male weight of 12 lbs or more.
-Females tend to be smaller, but still considerably larger and heavier than those of medium sized breeds.
+Females tend to be smaller, but they are still considerably larger and heavier than those of medium sized cat breeds.

 |Breed||CFA Recognized||Average Weight||Description|

 | British Shorthair ||Yes|| Males: 15 to 22 lbs |

 |A solidly built rounded cat with a plush shorthaired coat.|